thingsboard/thingsboard-ce-k8s/tools /kafka/README.md

 You can find the documentation of the service here: [Redpanda Console repository](https://github.com/redpanda-data/console)

 ## Deployment
-The service requests at least 50 mCPU and 500 megabytes of RAM.
+By default, the service has 50 mCPU and 100 megabytes of RAM requested resources.
+This is enough for the normal operation of the service.
+But this value can be overridden individually for each deployment.

 By default, our Redpanda Console deployment is configured to use Kubernetes **tb-kafka** service as a connection endpoint to Kafka.
 If you use an external broker, please override the `KAFKA_BROKERS` variable to list your kafka brokers, a.g.: